nicebots-xyz/Moderator-deprecated/readme.md

 # ⚠️Important notice
-## This repository is now deprectated, and will be replaced soon by a new version.
-Stay tuned 👀.
+## This repository is now deprectated.
+If you are looking into something similar, try ChatCop.
+Lear nore about it [here](https://nicebots.xyz/featured-bots/ChatCop).

 # Moderator Bot
 A Discord bot that uses Google's Perspective API to moderate chat.